PATIENT INFORMATION

 • Some cancers (endometrial, breast and colon)

-Leading causes of obesity
+Leading Causes of Obesity

 1. Consuming too many calories

-2. Leading a sedentary lifestyle.
+1. Leading a sedentary lifestyle

 The less you move around the fewer calories you burn.
 With the arrival of televisions, computers, video games, remote controls, washing machines, dishwashers and other modern convenience devices, the majority of people in the U.S. are leading a much more inactive lifestyle compared to their ancestors from prior generations.
-Less than five percent of adults engage in physical activity of more than 30 minutes each day.

-3. Not sleeping enough
+1. Not sleeping enough

 Lose Weight Now!